International Economic Relations

 Requirements to complete the course

-The final grade is based on a continuous assessment during the teaching part of the semester and an oral examination as follows: 40% of the total course grade consists of a continuous assessment during the study (20% continuous work, 20% semester work).
-The final assessment is in the form of an oral examination (60% of the total course assessment).
+The final grade is based on a continuous assessment during the study part of the semester and an oral exam as follows: 40% of the final grade consists of the continuous assessment during the semester (10% of the overall assessment comes from an active participation in seminars and 30% comes from a written test in the second half of the semester), and 60% of the final grade is made up of an oral exam taken during the exam period.

 Student workload